-Carrying on is easier, faster, and way cheaper.
-It’s how my family travels, even on two-week trips (except when we’re bringing skis!).
-So here are 12 of my favorite items to help you pack light and skip the checked bags — and the fees.
+Packing light enough to travel with just a carry-on is easier, faster, and way cheaper.
+And with the right gear, it's very doable.
+It’s how my family travels, even on two-week trips (except when we’re bringing skis!), thanks to a few smart products that make staying organized and efficient a breeze.
+Here are 16 of my favorite items to help you pack light and skip the checked bags — and the fees.

 I discovered packing cubes a few years ago, and they've truly been a game changer.
 Whether I'm going out of town, either for a night or a two-week vacation, they're my number one must-have packing tool.